Boehringer Ingelheim Overview

 Tradjenta or Trajenta (linagliptin) is an anti-diabetic medication used for the treatment of Type 2 Diabetes.
 It is manufactured in partnership with Eli Lilly & Company and is in the same medication class as Byetta, which has caused numerous problems.

 Tradjenta is a member of the “incretin” group of anti-diabetics such as Byetta and Bydureon but Tradjenta is taken as a pill and not an injection.
 Byetta and Bydureon have been implicated in a number of lawsuits due to serious side effects such as hypoglycemia, pancreatitis and pancreatic cancer.

 The active ingredient in Tradjenta, linagliptin is also part of a combination product, Jentadueto which also contains metformin.
-Due to its composition, Jentadueto may also be subject to future lawsuits.
+Due to its composition, Jentadueto may also be included in future Tradjenta lawsuits.